 COVID-19 has demonstrated that businesses need to develop robust risk management strategies.
 But climate change and ensuing natural environmental disasters arguably pose even greater risks to business operations and supply chains, says Brendan O’Dwyer.
-He is a Professor in Accounting at Alliance Manchester Business School.

 This week should have seen the start of Wimbledon.
 But unlike other sporting events that have had to cancel because of COVID-19, the All England Lawn Tennis Club had purchased pandemic insurance, making it one of the few sporting events prepared for such an event.

 The management team had clearly undertaken scenario planning in their risk assessments and many businesses could learn from this approach, not only in terms of dealing with possible future pandemics but also in terms of other risks to their operations such as natural and environmental disasters caused by climate change.

 Indeed, so far the majority of businesses across all sectors have struggled to incorporate scenario planning into their risk management processes and fully understand and report on these risks.

 Financial reporting and climate change

 Reporting on the potential impacts from climate change was actually a key recommendation back in 2017 from the Task Force on Climate Related Financial Disclosures (TCFD) which has developed voluntary, consistent climate-related financial risk disclosures for use by companies.

 Previously sustainability reporting frameworks have mainly focused on reporting on the impacts on climate change from a corporation’s operations.
 The TCFD instead focuses on reporting the financial dependencies a corporation has based on different levels, or scenarios, of climate change.
 In short, TCFD has moved the conversation to one about risk to corporations in order to incentivise entities to commence taking climate change more seriously.